deadc0de6/dotdrop/CONTRIBUTING.md

   * clear empty entries

-In the end it makes sure the dictionary (or parts of it) accessed by the higher layer is clean and normalize.
+In the end it makes sure the dictionary (or parts of it) accessed by the higher layer is clean and normalized.

 The higher layer will transform the dictionary parsed by the lower layer into objects (profiles, dotfiles, actions, etc).